treefrogframework/treefrog-framework/docs/user-guide/en/model/access-mongodb.md

  ConnectOptions=           # unused
 ```

-Check the settings.
-Execute the following in the application root directory when MongoDB is running.
+Now, let's check the settings by execute the following command in the application root directory *when MongoDB is running*:

 ```
  $ tspawn --show-collections